PCRedHot/Accounting-System/README.md

 Firstly initialized account's amount is preset as 0 (float).
 After your account has been created, you can set its amount by **Set amount of account** function.
+If you want to delete some account, choose the function **Delete an function**.

-#### list all accounts and output to file
+#### List all accounts and output to file

 The program allows you to list all existing accounts in ascending and descending order.
 They can also be outputed directly to file that you created.
+Just simply make use of the function **List all accounts** and **Output all accounts to a file**.

-Here we provide you a sample of created accounts list, it can also be outputed by yourself.
+Here we provide you a sample of accounts list, it can also be outputed by yourself.

     Name		Balance			Type
     Cash		75.000000		Asset